 In my experience, planes are either numbingly cold or swelteringly hot, never anywhere between; which is why I always make room for an extra pair of socks and a sweater (I usually go for something loose that won’t make me feel constricted) whenever I get in carry on packing mode, just in case it’s the former option instead of the latter.

-- Noise-canceling headphones: this is the one thing in all of this list that is worth splurging on.
-They not only dampen the shrieks of tired infants but also the noise of the plane’s engines.
+This is the one thing in all of this list that is worth splurging on.
+Noise-canceling headphones not only dampen the shrieks of tired infants but also the noise of the plane’s engines.
 Truly, these are life-savers.

-- Foreign currency: frankly speaking, I normally wait until I’ve arrived at my final destination to withdraw money from a local ATM.
+Frankly speaking, I normally wait until I’ve arrived at my final destination to withdraw money from a local ATM.
 But if I’ve got leftover bank notes or coins from a previous trip, I make sure to bring it along in order to not be stuck with it for eternity.
-And obviously, don’t ever pack anything else than toiletries and clothes in your checked luggage; anything that even remotely has value should be kept close to you.
+And obviously, don’t ever pack anything other than toiletries and clothes in your checked luggage; anything that even remotely has value should be kept close to you.